bradypp/personal-website/src/content/contact/index.md

 ---
-title: Get In Touch!
+title: Get In Touch
 emailText: Email Me
 ---

-Feel free to get in touch using any of the methods below or through social media.
+Feel free to get in touch using one of the methods below or through social media.

-Whether you want to build something great together, ask a question or just want to say hi, I'd love to hear from you!
+Whether you want to build something great together or just want to say hi, I'd love to hear from you!